The Listicle Caveat

 5–10: The Rapid-Fire List

-5. Ana Criado (Spain) — the most respected vocalist-DJ working today, her solo Pure Trance sets are masterclasses in long-form arrangement.
+5. Ana Criado (Spanish/English heritage, born in the Netherlands) — one of the most respected vocalist-DJs working today, her solo Pure Trance sets are masterclasses in long-form arrangement.
 6. Susana (Netherlands) — the genre's most enduring vocalist-collaborator, increasingly visible as a DJ in her own right.
 7. Christina Novelli (UK) — co-writer and vocalist on dozens of the era's biggest records.
 8. Roxanne Emery (UK) — Gareth's sister, now a serious solo voice across vocal-led trance and pop crossover.
 9. Linnea Schössow (Sweden) — the new-generation vocalist-DJ whose 2024-2025 work points to where the next ten years of vocal trance will go.
 10. Yoko (Japan) — the most internationally visible Japanese trance DJ of her generation, with an Asia-focused booking calendar that makes her sets a useful window into the regional scene.

 How to Use This List